New to Medicaid? How It Works

 Applying to Medicaid

-If you want to apply to Medicaid, learn more about the process.
-You should also know that:
+If you want to apply to Medicaid, you should also know that:

 Once you're approved, you'll get a Medicaid card.
 This is your ID card.
 You'll need to show it to get any Medicaid benefit, such as a doctor's visit or a prescription.

 At the beginning, your Medicaid coverage is retroactive.
 That means it covers your expenses for up to 3 months before you applied, if you were Medicaid-eligible at the time.